matt-deboer/kuill/README.md

   - [ ] Test on GKE deployments--can we even have an authenticating proxy configured?
   - [x] Come up with a better name ! (kuill)
   - [ ] Support for Third Party Resources / Custom Resource Definitions
+  - [ ] Create/Edit validation for all resources
+  - [ ] Provide better hints/tool-tips to explain what functions are available, and what they mean

 - [ ] Overview/Homepage:
   - [ ] Local storage (or cookies) used to remember previous selected namespaces for a given user
-  - [ ] Provide better hints/tool-tips to explain what functions are available, and what they mean
+  - [ ] Integrate resource quotas into cluster resource stats
+  - [ ] Handling for large numbers of namespaces

 - [ ] Workloads:
   - [ ] Provide validation of resource creation/modification